Mathef/docs-4-ai/crawl4ai_docs.md

 ### media: Dict[str, List[Dict]]

 A dictionary containing lists of extracted media elements from the web page.
 The media elements are categorized into images, videos, and audios.
-Here\'s how they are structured:
+Here's how they are structured:

   * Images: Each image is represented as a dictionary with src (source URL) and alt (alternate text).